The Edge Computing Ecosystem

 Conclusion

 While Azure IoT might work for limited use cases like a single data collection container, it might become challenging to use Azure IoT for fully scaled application orchestration at the edge.
 Since you only deploy one application per device, scale both in terms of deployments and monitoring risk becoming daunting.
-Avassa instead applies an application centric approach purpose built for edge, that allows robust lifecycle management not only application-by-application but for an entire upscale edge environment.
+Migrating to Avassa instead provides an application-centric approach and tooling purpose-built for edge, with several unique features for operational excellence including offline capabilities and self-organizing clusters.

 Portainer or Avassa at the edge